Understanding Job Titles: How Do You Decide Between Manager and General Manager?

 Section: Sub-departments like Recruiting, Compensation, Statutory, etc.; Credit Risks, Audit Risks, etc.

-Sit with the Heads of your departments, discuss with them about the segmentation of departments, sections, hierarchy of reporting (to design jobs and positions).
+Sit with the Heads of your departments, discuss with them about the segmentation of departments, sections, and hierarchy of reporting (to design jobs and positions).

 Hope this may be helpful to you.